- Majors & Minors

 Read our guide for parents and families for more.

-Students can then apply for their visa from the country where they will be studying.
+Students can then apply for their visa from the country where they will be studying if needed (generally GO Long only).
 Some things to know:

 - They cannot apply for a visa until they have been accepted by their study abroad program.